sayamindu/course-starter/README.md

 This is the "starter pack" that I use for my course material.
 The `slides` directory contains a template for slides, and the `syllabus` directory contains a template for a syllabus.

-The templates are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and are processed with [Pandoc](https://pandoc.org/) to generate self-contained HTML files that you can put in your course website and/or share with students.
+The templates are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and are processed with [Pandoc](https://pandoc.org/) to generate PDF and self-contained HTML files that you can put in your course website and/or share with students.

 In order to use the templates, you will need
  * Pandoc